This post looks at two popular plugins that can help you translate your WordPress site.

 In this post, we looked at three popular tools to turn your WordPress site into a multilingual website:

-To see how easy it is to translate your site with Weglot, start your free trial today.
+To see how easy it is to translate your site with Weglot, start your 14-day free trial today.

 Related resources: